 An important part of local engagement involves setting up a community liaison group within the local area of any proposed site or planning application.
 We invite local parish councillors and representatives from the community to attend regular meetings where we can ensure that our neighbours have access to the most up to date and relevant information and expert guidance.
 This keeps them well informed of our progress and of the facts about our operations.
 It also provides an opportunity for the community to share their concerns with us so that we can answer questions and offer independent guidance and expertise.

-We set up our Springs Road liaison group in the East Midlands in June 2014, before we had even identified a site, and it has been meeting at least monthly since then.
+We set up our Springs Road liaison group in the East Midlands in June 2014, before we had even identified a site, and it has been meeting regularly since then.

 It has proved a very successful way of engaging with the local community.